 Additionally, St. Kate has a number of resources to help you find jobs, hone your interviewing skills, and negotiate pay, to name just a few.

-Become an Occupational Therapy Assistant in as Few as 16 Months
+Become an OTA in as Few as 16 Months

 If an OTA career is for you, St. Catherine can help you get there.
 Give us a call at 877.223.2677 or fill out the form to the right to have an admissions counselor call you — and be sure to ask your admissions counselor about attending the next virtual open house.